jaidevk04/May_the_Agents_be_with_you/README.md

 # CementAI Operations Hub - Autonomous Cement Plant Control

 This project is a proof-of-concept for a Generative AI-driven platform for autonomous cement plant operations, designed to optimize energy use, quality, and sustainability.
-It was developed for the "Optimizing Cement Operations with Generative AI" hackathon.
+It was developed for the "Hack2skill Google Generative AI Hackathon".

 The platform features a multi-agent backend system and a sleek, real-time frontend dashboard, simulating the monitoring and control of three critical stages of the cement manufacturing process.